FEMA and Georgia Rep. Scott Speak with Hurricane Helene Survivors

 |0

-This work, FEMA and Georgia Rep. Scott Speak with Hurricane Helene Survivors [Image 8 of 8], by Dominick Del Vecchio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FEMA and Georgia Rep. Scott Speak with Hurricane Helene Survivors, by Dominick Del Vecchio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.